bruce691/Blockchain-NFT-rarity-Django-Celery/README.md

 `[Rarity Score for a Trait Value] = 1 / ([Number of Items with that Trait Value] / [Total Number of Items in Collection])`

 `Celery` and `Redis` are used to offload `NFT fetching` into `Async tasks`, as one could try to fetch hundreds of NFTs at once, but also because free Infura API enforces rate limiting.

+## Build

+To build containers navigate to the root folder containing `docker-compose.yml` file and execute:
+`docker-compose up --build --detach`

+Tested on: `macOS Monterey 12.6` and latest `Archlinux`